How the IAB’s GDPR Transparency and Consent Framework Works From a Technical Perspective (TCF 1.0, 2.0, and 2.2)

 The IAB’s GDPR Transparency and Consent Framework is still far from perfect and requires certain adjustments to guarantee full compliance with the GDPR for AdTech companies and publishers.
 This is no small feat, considering the complex nature of the programmatic ecosystem.
 Many of the benefits of the GDPR create new challenges, not only for AdTech companies, but also for Internet users.

 Some articles urge publishers against teaming up with companies behind IAB’s framework (Google and Facebook included), as it may be seen as favoring advertisers.
-There are a number of publications around the web pinpointing the pitfalls and inconsistencies of the IAB framework, but the main complaints include:
+There are a number of publications around the web pinpointing the inadequacies of the IAB framework, but the main complaints include:

 • Data leakage (i.e. when user data is passed on to multiple companies without the user’s knowledge) is a regular occurrence due to the pure nature of the online programmatic and RTB ecosystem, and often happens without the publisher’s and user’s knowledge.
 The GDPR holds the publisher responsible whenever it happens.